Does Bumble Notify the Man When There Is a Match?

 Does the Guy Know There’s a Match?

 Is There a Way for the Guy to Show He’s Interested After a Match?

 Method one: Super Swipes

 This is a premium feature you will recognize as being borrowed (*cough*stolen*cough*) from Tinder.
 Super Swipes are similar to Tinder’s Super Likes.
 This feature lets a potential match know you really like them.
 By Super Swiping, a man can indicate to a woman that he is really interested – interested enough to spend a buck or two, because Super Likes cost money.

-When a woman is going through her stack, she may come across a photo with a special yellow icon.
+When a woman is going through her stack, she may come across a photo with a distinctive yellow icon.
 That indicates that the person in question Super Swiped her.
 When you know that someone Super Swiped you, you’re likelier to swipe right and establish a match.
-It is easier to start chatting with him then, as you know for sure your message will be welcome.
+It is easier to start chatting with him then, as you know, for sure, your message will be welcome.

 2. Extend the Match